gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

 are not a power of 2 in both dimensions.
 Powers of 2 are 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, etc.
 The 'F' texture was 256x256.
 256 is a power of 2.
 The keyboard texture is 320x240.
 Neither of those are a power of 2 so trying to display the texture fails.
-In the shader when `texture2D` is called and when the texture referenced is not setup correctly WebGL will use color (0, 0, 0, 0) or as we sometimes call it, "transparent black".
-If you open up the JavaScript console or Web Console, depending on the browser you might see errors pointing out the problem.
+In the shader when `texture2D` is called and when the texture referenced is not setup correctly WebGL will use color (0, 0, 0, 1) which is black.
+If you open up the JavaScript console or Web Console, depending on the browser you might see errors pointing out the problem like this

+    WebGL: INVALID_OPERATION: generateMipmap: level 0 not power of 2
+       or not all the same size
+    WebGL: drawArrays: texture bound to texture unit 0 is not renderable.
+       It maybe non-power-of-2 and have incompatible texture filtering or is not 'texture complete'.

 To fix it we need to set the wrap mode to `CLAMP_TO_EDGE` and turn off mip mapping by setting filtering to `LINEAR` or `NEAREST`.